-Owner's Maintenance Checks

-You should check the following items at the specified intervals.
+Owner's Maintenance Checks You should check the following items at the specified intervals.
 If you are unsure of how to perform any check, turn to the appropriate page listed.

 - Engine oil level Check every time you fill the fuel tank.
-See page 179. - Engine coolant level Check the radiator reserve tank every time you fill the fuel tank.
-See page 181. - Automatic transmission Check the fluid level monthly.
-See page 232. - Brakes Check the fluid level monthly.
-See page 234. - Tires Check the tire pressure monthly.
+See page 189. - Engine coolant level Check the radiator reserve tank every time you fill the fuel tank.
+See page 191. - Automatic transmission Check the fluid level monthly.
+See page 242. - Brakes Check the fluid level monthly.
+See page 244. - Tires Check the tire pressure monthly.
 Examine the tread for wear and foreign objects.
-See page 245. - Lights Check the operation of the headlights, parking lights, taillights, high-mount brake light, and license plate lights monthly.
-See page 236.
+See page 255. - Lights Check the operation of the headlights, parking lights, taillights, high-mount brake light, and license plate lights monthly.
+See page 246.

 Symbol Maintenance Main Items

-A Replace engine oil 1
+Α Replace engine oil

-В Replace engine oil1 and oil filter
+В Replace engine oil and oil filter

 Inspect front and rear brakes

 Check parking brake adjustment

-Inspect these items:
+Visually inspect these items:

 Tie rod ends, steering gear box, and boots

 Suspension components

 Driveshaft boots

-Brake hoses and lines (including ABS)
+Brake hoses and line (including ABS)

 All fluid levels and condition of fluids

-Exhaust system[#]
+Exhaust system#

-Fuel lines and connections[#]
+Fuel lines and connections#

-1: If the message "SERVICE" does not appear more than 12 months after the display is reset, change the engine oil every year.
+: the message "SERVICE" does not appear more than 12 months after the lisplay is reset, change the engine oil every year.

-- #: See information on maintenance and emissions warranty on page 185. - NOTE: Independent of the maintenance minder display, replace the brake fluid every 3 years. - Inspect idle speed every 160,000 miles (256,000 km). - Adjust the valves during services A, B, 1, 2, or 3 only if they are noisy.
+#: See information on maintenance and emissions warranty in the center column on page 230.

+NOTE: • Independent of the maintenance minder indicator in the information display, replace the brake fluid every 3 years.

+- Inspect idle speed every 160,000 miles (256,000 km). - Adjust the valves during services A, B, 1, 2, or 3 only if they are noisy.

 Symbol Maintenance Sub Items

 1 Rotate tires

-2 Replace air cleaner element

-If you drive in dusty conditions, replace

-every 15,000 miles (24,000 km).

-Replace dust and pollen filter

-If you drive primarily in urban areas that have high

-concentrations of soot in the air from industry and

-from diesel-powered vehicles, replace every 15,000

-miles (24,000 km).
+2 Replace air cleaner element If you drive in dusty conditions, replace every 15,000 miles (24,000 km).
+Replace dust and pollen filter If you drive primarily in urban areas that have high concentrations of soot in the air from industry and from diesel-powered vehicles, replace every 15,000 miles (24,000 km).
 Inspect drive belt

 3 Replace transmission fluid

-4 Replace spark plugs

-Inspect valve clearance
+4 Replace spark plugs Inspect valve clearance

 5 Replace engine coolant